craigmcnamara/sexxy-emails/README.md

 ## Upcoming Features.

+* Sexxy inbound link parameters for tracking. (coming very soon.)
 * Don't depend on precompiled CSS (maybe?)
-* Sexxy inbound link parameters for tracking.
 * Use asset pipeline in development and test (maybe).
 * Think of something and ask for it.

+## Goals

+The goal of this project is make common problems with designing and supporting HTML emails simple and easy on the eyes, you know sexxy.

 ## Contributions